buroa/qbrr/README.md

 qbrr is a CLI tool for reannouncing torrents in qBittorrent with problematic trackers, written in Go using the [github.com/autobrr/go-qbittorrent](https://github.com/autobrr/go-qbittorrent) client.

+## What sets qbrr apart?

+- **Tracker-friendly:** Unlike other tools that blindly reannounce torrents at fixed intervals, `qbrr` is *nice* to torrent trackers.
+It waits for the torrent to make its initial contact with the tracker and checks the status.
+Only if the tracker is problematic does `qbrr` perform a reannounce.
+This minimizes unnecessary tracker requests and helps avoid bans or rate-limiting.

+- **Scalable concurrency:** `qbrr` uses Go’s `sync.WaitGroup` to process multiple torrents concurrently.
+This means it can efficiently handle thousands of torrents at once, ensuring no announcements are missed even for large clients running in daemon mode.

 ## Features

 - **Reannounce**: Automatically reannounce torrents with problematic trackers